 They have a strong desire to change the world for the better and aren’t willing to let social and cultural norms stop them from doing it.

-4. Feeling misunderstood
+4. You often feel misunderstood

 From an early age, Indigo children know that they’re different.
 They are often misunderstood by their peers and may have trouble making friends in school.
 Indigos are sometimes perceived as “strange” by friends and family members.
 Despite this, Indigo children are confident in who they are and aren’t likely to change for someone else.

-5. Strong sense of purpose
+5. You feel a strong sense of purpose

-While Indigo children are often misunderstood, they don’t let the perceptions of others dim their bright spirit.
+While psychic children are often misunderstood, they don’t let the perceptions of others dim their bright spirit.
 They have a strong sense of purpose and know that they’re meant for something great.
 They won’t let other people’s perceptions stop them from doing what they need to do.

-6. Highly sensitive
+6. You’re highly sensitive